 SJSU does not issue bills.
 To see the amount of fees owed in MySJSU, after you register for classes, go to: Student Center> Scroll down to Finances> Account Inquiry (link) > Charges Due (tab).
 Due dates are posted within 24 hours after class registration.
-It is the student's responsibility to make payments by the stated deadline - failure to pay fees by the due date will result in all classes being dropped.
+It is the student's responsibility to make payments by the stated deadline - failure to pay fees by the due date or making a partial payment will result in all classes being dropped.
 Note: SJSU does not automatically drop classes after census.
 If you are on a waitlist, please check your account daily since enrollment in waitlisted classes may result in additional fees owed.

-If you add classes during Late Registration that change your unit load from 6.0 units to 6.1 or less, additional fees will be due.
+Changing your unit load from 6.0 units to 6.1 or more, will result in additional fees being charged.
 Check your MySJSU account for your payment due date.